 Research finds that ginkgo boosts performance and stabilizes mood in stressful tasks by decreasing blood pressure spiked by stress, which allows you to remain calm and think more clearly[*].

-The positive effects of ginseng on cognition can be partly explain by its ability to regulate neurotransmitters (choline and dopamine) in the central nervous system, improve vasodilation, and regulate glucose[*][*].
+The positive effects of ginseng on cognition can be partly explained by its ability to regulate neurotransmitters (choline and dopamine) in the central nervous system, improve vasodilation, and regulate glucose[*][*].

 #3: Smart Genes: Eleuthero + Schisandra Berries + Rhodiola Rosea

-Stacking the stress-fighting eleuthero, memory-enhancing schisandra berries, and brain-boosting rhodiola rosea can increase the expression of genes responsible for brain function.
+Stacking the stress-fighting eleuthero, memory-enhancing schizandra berries, and brain-boosting Rhodiola rosea can increase the expression of genes responsible for brain function.